pongasoft/re-mock/README.md

 Release notes
 -------------

+#### 1.4.2 - 2023-04-28

+- Updated google test version and use hash to guarantee download

 #### 1.4.1 - 2023-04-14

 - Fixed issue when the same `source` was defined multiple times (to different `dest`) in `rtc_bindings` in `realtime_controler.lua`